angadhn/MySite/_notes/This site.md

     blah, blah...
    ```</code> </pre>

-[^2]: [[My Jekyll Site had ButtonDown Integration Issues|This note]] tells you of some issues I had with integrating ButtonDown in my Jekyll+Netlify site.
+[^2]: [[Jekyll ButtonDown Issues|This note]] tells you of some issues I had with integrating ButtonDown in my Jekyll+Netlify site.
 Hope it helps someone.

 [^3]: Unsure if this site is there yet but I think it will eventually get there as the template I started with was far more minimal.